 Closing Acts 2018

 The circus art is in constant evolution, often with extreme displays and expressions.
 Our programmes and courses offer knowledge about, and an understanding of the many forms of expression in circus.
-Our graduates use their artistry to contribute to the development of the circus movement vocabulary and in turn may redefine the art form itself.
+Our graduates use their artistry to contribute to the development of the circus movement vocabulary and in turn, may redefine the art form itself.
 The programme initiates innovative processes in methods of working and of expressing oneself.
 Our previous students expand the boundaries for where and how one can present circus.
-They are employed in international companies as well as creating their own, and as freelancers they take part in festivals and events have the entire world as their work place.
+They are employed in international companies as well as creating their own, and as freelancers they take part in festivals and events and have the entire world as their workplace.

 I have come to understand and give importance about the process and not thinking of the product itself.
 It is better to try and fail than just think about it and not move forwards.

 my circus is a lot more than I've imagined, that I can take this circus expertise and apply it to other fields and that this has opened up new opportunities for an innovative approach that will be important for the future career.

 I've learned to trust the unknown, the state in which things form, to trust that state, and to trust myself.